laurence-bird/comms-templates/README.md

 The various aspects of the returned CommTemplate are wrapped by the ErrorsOr data type, which is just a type alias for the [Validated](http://eed3si9n.com/herding-cats/Validated.html) datatype provided by Cats.

-In this way the library is able to return as much information about template issues, concatenated into the ErrorsOr, rather than just failing fast
+In this way the library is able to return a list of all the errors it discovered, rather than failing fast as soon as it encounters a problem.

 ## How to use